andymac-2/milestoneMap/README.md

 Milestone Map is a programme reporting tool to show the progress of multiple programmes and projects based on the key milestones.

-It allows programmers and delivery managers to get a view of the overall status of programmes and projects and in the context of associated "organisational milestones".
+It allows programme and delivery managers to get a view of the overall status of programmes and projects and in the context of associated "organisational milestones".

 This is not a project management tool, rather a programme reporting tool.